 hot, your dog is hot.
 Many dogs will go until they drop.

-For more hiking tips and safety information, go to www.sbcsar.org.
+www.sbcsar.org.
 The Santa Barbara County Search and Rescue team is non-profit, all volunteer mountain rescue unit of the Santa Barbara County Sheriff’s Office.
 For more information about the team and items in this news release contact SAR PIO Nelson Trichler at 805-698-0752.

 EMERGENCY INFO PLANNER